Allocate pallets avoiding axle overload

 Vehicle – standard Euro truck, carrying capacity – 22t.

-The configuration of the axles is presented below, and the permissible axle loads are 10 tons per axle.
-TruckLoader has a regularly replenished database of vehicles, the user can change all parameters independently, while the load limits are set automatically according to the local laws and regulations.
+The axle configuration is presented below, and the permissible axles loads are 10 tons per axle.
+TruckLoader truck container program has a regularly replenished vehicle database, the user can change all parameters independently, while the load limits are set automatically according to the local laws and regulations.

 Dimensions and initial axial loads necessary for accurate calculation